A couple months ago I was attempting to mail a yard of Tencel Cotton to a new strike sewist up in Canada. I inadvertently selected the WRONG address!

 This brings me to the amazing thing Melanie did with this fabric.
 She made a HANDBAG.
 I have never seen someone use a lightweight woven to make a handbag!
 I was blown away!

 I was so impressed with this that I asked her share how she did it!
 She agreed to provide some instructions.
-Now, this is not a step-by-step tutorial since I asked her to provide steps AFTER the bag was complete, but this will give you a good idea of HOW to do what she did, and you can recreate it using whatever lightweight woven you have on hand, OR you can check out or catalogue here
+Now, this is not a step-by-step tutorial since I asked her to provide steps AFTER the bag was complete, but this will give you a good idea of HOW to do what she did, and you can recreate it using whatever lightweight woven you have on hand, OR you can check out or catalogue here.

 Using lighter weight Tencel Cotton fabric for the exterior of a bag might not sound like a good idea, but it is!
 Not only can it be done, but it can be beautiful, functional, and easy to accomplish by adding a water and stain resistant coating!